 Table of Contents

-Tennessee makes it easy for you to find an inmate incarcerated in a state prison or jail.
+The state makes it easy for you to find an inmate incarcerated in a state prison or jail.
 You can search with a name, prison ID, or race.
-The results will show you blocks of information on each inmate that matches your search including name, alias, birth date, race, gender, status, facility, sentencing and parole dates.
-If you want more information, you can use a third-party, online search portal to get a report with mug shots, complete criminal record, arrests and other details.
+The results will show you blocks of information on each inmate that matches your search including name, alias, birth date, race, gender, status, facility, sentencing, and parole dates.
+If you want more information, you can use Tennessee inmate records search online to get a report with mug shots, complete criminal record, arrests, and other details.

 Creating Public Jail Records

-The state of Tennessee creates and keeps detailed jail records for every inmate.
+The state creates and keeps detailed records for every inmate.
 It begins at the time of arrest and continues throughout the entire life of a prison inmate even through parole.
 Every new visitor they see is logged, every time they are moved to a new facility, that information is entered in, and everything else that affects them is kept in the jail record.
-These records are kept in paperwork form but also kept online in a computerized system to that all law enforcement can share the data and access any inmate’s information easily.
-A lot of the information in jail records is available to the and accessible by anyone.
+Tennessee inmate search records are kept in paperwork form but also kept online in a computerized system to that all law enforcement can share the data and access any inmate’s information easily.
+A lot of the information in Tennessee prison inmate search records is available to them and accessible by anyone.

 Criminal Justice Quick Facts

 Tennessee parole population as of the beginning of 2016 counted 13,063 people, 234 paroles per 100.000 population.
 That’s by 971 people less compared to the previous year, which has decreased by 7.4%.